microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 Please define how to render your customized action to the `alert-handler` API request [here](https://github.com/microsoft/pai/blob/master/src/alert-manager/src/alert-handler)

-Remember to re-build and push the docker image, and restart the `alert-manager` service after your modification with the following commmands in the dev-box container:
+Remember to re-build and push the docker image, and restart the `alert-manager` service after your modification with the following commands in the dev-box container:

 ```bash
 ./build/pai_build.py build -c /cluster-configuration/ -s alert-manager